segdeha/es6/lessons/block-scope.md

     function printer() {
         var x = 3;
+        var z = 4;
         console.log(x); // logs 3
         console.log(y); // logs 2
+        console.log(z); // logs 4
     }

     printer();
     console.log(x); // logs 1
+    console.log(z); // throws a ReferenceError

 **_[Run it](https://repl.it/MsJa)_**

 ES6 adds another scope: block scope.
-This means you can create variables that are available only inside blocks (e.g., within a conditional or a loop).
+This means you can create variables that are available only inside **blocks** (e.g., within a conditional or a loop).
 Blocks are kind of like Vegas. _What happens in blocks stays in blocks!_

     let x = 1